6 free things to do with your family this summer

 It can be permanent, it can be temporary, it doesn’t really matter.
 The point is not to create an award wining design, it’s to be creative and outdoors with your family.
-Have a large family, or have the neighbour kids over?
+Have a large family, or have the neighbor kids over?
 Create two fortresses and go to war with nerf guns or tennis balls.

 Spend a day “shopping” for fort supplies by driving around town picking up “free” stuff on the side of the road, or bugging box stores for giant boxes.
 Personalize the forts with whatever you can find laying around the house.
 Soon your back yard will be the envy of the entire street.

 6. Have a water fight

 Too hot outside, too hot inside, and don’t want to go anywhere?
 You don’t have to have the latest and greatest water gun on the market to have a water fight in your own backyard.
 All you need is something that holds water and a bit of energy.